-- (1) be available on a continuous basis, either personally or by arranging appropriate coverage, to (i) respond to the needs of any patients for whom they have responsibility.
-Compliance with this eligibility requirement means that the Practitioner must document that he or she is willing and able to: - (i) respond within 15 minutes, via phone, to an initial contact from the ASF; and - (ii) appear in person (or via approved technology-enabled direct communication and evaluation, i.e., telemedicine) to attend to a patient within 45 minutes of being requested to do so (or more quickly based upon (a) the acute nature of the patient's condition or (b) as required for a particular specialty as recommended by the MEC and approved by the Board);

-(2) have successfully completed:

-- (i) a residency or fellowship training program approved by the Accreditation Council for Graduate Medical Education ("ACGME") or the American Osteopathic Association ("AOA") in the specialty in which the applicant seeks clinical privileges; or - (ii) a dental or oral and maxillofacial surgery training program accredited by the Commission on Dental Accreditation of the American Dental Association ("ADA"); or - (iii) a podiatric surgical residency program accredited by the Council on Podiatric Medical Education of the American Podiatric Medical Association; - (3) be certified in their primary area of practice at the ASF by the appropriate specialty/subspecialty board of the American Board of Medical Specialties ("ABMS"), the Bureau of Osteopathic Boards of Certification, or the American Board of Oral and Maxillofacial Surgery, or the American Board of Foot and Ankle Surgery or American Board of Podiatric Medicine as applicable.
+- (1) be available on a continuous basis, either personally or by arranging appropriate coverage, to (i) respond to the needs of any inpatients for whom they have responsibility and (ii) respond to Emergency Department patients during those times when they are on call in a prompt, efficient, and conscientious manner.
+Compliance with this eligibility requirement means that the Practitioner must document that he or she is willing and able to: - (i) respond within 15 minutes, via phone or secure electronic communication, to an initial contact from the Hospital; and - (ii) appear in person (or via approved technology-enabled direct communication and evaluation, i.e., telemedicine) to attend to a patient within 45 minutes of being requested to do so (or more quickly based upon (a) the acute nature of the patient's condition or (b) as required for a particular specialty as recommended by the MEC and approved by the Board); - agree to personally fulfill all responsibilities regarding emergency service call coverage for their specialty or to obtain appropriate coverage (as determined by the Department Committee) by another Practitioner with appropriate clinical privileges; - (3) have successfully completed: - (i) a residency or fellowship training program approved by the Accreditation Council for Graduate Medical Education ("ACGME") or the American Osteopathic Association ("AOA") in the specialty in which the applicant seeks clinical privileges; or - (ii) a dental or oral and maxillofacial surgery training program accredited by the Commission on Dental Accreditation of the American Dental Association ("ADA"); or - (iii) a podiatric surgical residency program accredited by the Council on Podiatric Medical Education of the American Podiatric Medical Association: - (4) be certified in their primary area of practice at the Hospital by the appropriate specialty/subspecialty board of the American Board of Medical Specialties ("ABMS"), the Bureau of Osteopathic Boards of Certification, or the American Board of Oral and Maxillofacial Surgery, or the American Board of Foot and Ankle Surgery or American Board of Podiatric Medicine as applicable.
 Those applicants who are not board certified at the time of application but who have completed their residency or fellowship training within the last five years shall be eligible for Medical Staff appointment.
-However, in order to remain eligible, those applicants must achieve board certification in their primary area of practice within six years from the date of completion of their residency or fellowship training; and\
+However, in order to remain eligible, those applicants must achieve board certification in their primary area of practice within six years from the date of completion of their residency or fellowship training; and

-- (4) maintain board certification in their primary area of practice at the ASF on a continuous basis and satisfy all requirements of the relevant specialty/subspecialty board necessary to do so (board certification status will be assessed at reappointment).\ - \ The requirements pertaining to board certification and maintenance of certification are applicable to those individuals who apply for initial staff appointment after January 1, 2024 and are not applicable to Medical Staff members who were appointed prior to that date.
+- (5) maintain board certification in their primary area of practice at the Hospital on a continuous basis, and satisfy all requirements of the relevant specialty/subspecialty board necessary to do so (board certification status will be assessed at reappointment). - The requirements pertaining to board certification and maintenance of certification are applicable to those individuals who apply for initial staff appointment after January 1, 2023 and are not applicable to Medical Staff members who were appointed prior to that date.
 Those Medical Staff members shall be grandfathered and shall be governed by any board certification requirements that may have been in effect at the time of their initial appointments.